Work & Career

 Have breakfast before work

 Don’t wait until you get to the office to reach for your morning yogurt.
 Sitting in front of the computer with food and coffee make you more likely to surf blogs and social media instead of jumping to important tasks, says Laura Stack, productivity speaker and author of Doing the Right Things Right: How the Effective Executive Spends Time.
 “You can’t really work when you’ve got a spoon in hand and are constantly reaching for something,” she says.
 “You get this laidback feeling, and it’s not as productive as having both hands on the keyboard.”
-Try one of these high-protein breakfasts for all-day energy.
+Don’t miss these 18 tips for a productive, stress-free morning.

 Make the right to-do list